 The Process to Notarize Power of Attorney In UAE

 In the UAE, notary public reviews the power of attorney.
 It stamps it as a legal document after you submit the power of attorney with the attestation fees.
 In the UAE, the power of attorney should be in the Arabic language.
 If it is not in the Arabic language, a person can also file the translation of application as well.
 If someone from outside the UAE issues the power of attorney, it must first get attested by the embassy in UAE as it initially got issued in the country where certain UAE embassy is situated.
 After that, it will be attested by the Foreign Affairs department in the UAE.
-In case, if there is no UAE Embassy in a country, the power of attorney can be attested at the UAE Embassy in a neighbouring country.
+In case, if there is no UAE Embassy in a country, the power of attorney can be attested at the UAE Embassy in a neighboring country.
 You can also take help from private notary services Dubai, UAE.

 Also, read: Documents Needed to Draft a Power of Attorney